alexis-floback/alexis-floback.github.io/_pages/about.md

 My current project
 ======
 I am currently working to understand differences in the cycling of trace metals within different layers of the euphotic zone through high-resolution sampling for water column (dissolved and particulate) and sediment trap (sinking particulate) samples.
 The lower portion of the euphotic zone is particularly understudied and underrepresented in global ocean models.
-Currently, our fieldwork is focusing on understanding the dynamics at [Hawai'ian Ocean Timeseries Station ALOHA](aloha.manoa.hawaii.edu).
+Currently, our fieldwork is focusing on understanding the dynamics at [Hawaiian Ocean Timeseries Station ALOHA](aloha.manoa.hawaii.edu).
 In the future, we will be sailing aboard the _R/V Falkor Too_ to the South Atlantic.

 Ph.D.
 Work
 ------